Saigoverdhan/Dsa-roadmap-for-java-python/README.md

    * Java: `int[] arr = {1, 2, 3};`
    * Python: `arr = [1, 2, 3]`

-     master arrays like a pro in interview's may be 5 lpa or 50 lpa arrays are the most topics playlist to master arrays: https://youtube.com/playlist?list=PLgUwDviBIf0rENwdL0nEH0uGom9no0nyB&si=yjGjJxZHHGQOLfA4
+     master arrays like a pro in interview's may be 5 lpa or 50 lpa  job role arrays are the most asked topics *playlist to master arrays: https://youtube.com/playlist?list=PLgUwDviBIf0rENwdL0nEH0uGom9no0nyB&si=yjGjJxZHHGQOLfA4

 2. **Strings**